 - List your strengths: Identify the core strengths of your restaurant.
 These may include a unique menu, great customer reviews, or an exceptionally decorated interior.

 - List your weaknesses: Identify the weaknesses of your restaurant.
-These may include poor online presence, particular dishes that bring you poor customer reviews, or a lack of proper communication.
+These may include poor online presence, particular dishes that bring you bad restaurant reviews, or a lack of proper communication.

 - Identify your opportunities: Identify the external factors that can help your business grow.
 To a large extent, this simply means improving on your weaknesses.
 Conversely, there are things over which you may not have power, such as changes in consumer behavior, emerging trends (including restaurant social media campaigns, rise in popularity of plant-based foods), or new marketing channels.
 You have to keep your finger on the pulse so that you can remain on top of things in the changing market.